Glasgow-College-UESTC/ip-lectures/2024/lecture 5 - Loops.md

 <!-- - `while` and `for` loops have exit points typically before the body -->

-- Sometimes, we would like force an exist from a loop at an arbitrary code point
+- Sometimes, it is useful to force an exit from a loop at an arbitrary code point
 - Similar to its use in `switch`, the `break` statement will immediately exit the loop body

 ```C